p4puniya/Swipe-Android-Assignment/README.md

 2. Open the project in Android Studio.
 3. Build and run the app on your Android device or emulator.

+## Important Points
+- Implements modern technologies and best practicies such as MVVM architecture, Retrofit for REST, and Lifecycle for Kotlin Coroutines.

 ## Dependencies
 List of major dependencies used in the project: